 Duke University Health System seeks to hire an experienced Registered Nurse who will embrace our mission of Advancing Health Together.

-Affords the clinical experience to attain strong critical thinking skills, strong time management skills and robust care management skills.
+Affords the clinical experience to attain strong critical thinking skills, vast knowledge of disease processes and body systems, and robust care management skills.

 We are a diverse, highly functioning team that collaborates with all members of the healthcare team to provide exceptional and compassionate patient care.
 We put the patient at the center of everything we do.

-We offer flexible scheduling, you will work 3, 12 hour shifts.
+Work Schedule: To maximize your learning experience, you will work 3, 12 hour shifts, 7a/7p, day/night rotating shifts.
 Full Time.
 36 hours per week.

 Plan, provide and document professional nursing care, utilizing the nursing process, in accordance with physician orders and established policies and procedures under the supervision of the team leader or charge nurse.